 Best time to visit:

 Being a desert, it’s really difficult to visit Kutch in the summer- from March to September, quite a long summer!
 High temperatures hovering around 35 to 40 degree C plus dusty conditions make it a very difficult proposition.
-It becomes nice in the autumn-winters from November to March (temperature below 20 degree C).
+In the autumn-winters from November to March (temperature below 20 degree C), it becomes nice.

 A suggested itinerary:

-• Day 0: Reach Bhuj in the evening; have some Gujarati food, and visit the lake in Bhuj after dinner.
+- Day 1: Reach Bhuj in the evening; enjoy some Gujarati food, and explore local Bhuj

-• Day 2: A day-trip to Mandvi: First, stopover at 72- Jinalay (on the way to Mandvi); then Vijay Vilas Palace; and then the beach in the evening.
-Come back to Bhuj.
+- Day 3: A day-trip to Mandvi: First, stopover at 72- Jinalay (on the way to Mandvi); then Vijay Vilas Palace; and then the beach in the evening.

 How to reach:

-• Regular luxury bus services from all the major cities of Gujarat
+- If you are in Gujarat, regular luxury bus services from all the major cities of Gujarat.

 Where to stay:

-Stay in Bhuj or/ and Mandvi; have some good options there.
+For convenience, stay in Bhuj or/ and Mandvi; they have some good options there.
 In recent times, some options have come up near Dhordo village for visiting the salt flats/ Rann Utsav.
-Suggesting a few budget accommodations below for your convenience.
+Find below, a few budget accommodations for your convenience.

 Where to eat: